joker-b/botzo/_posts/2005-02-14-Side-Projects.md

 The other side (by side) project, or a half-formed one at the moment, has been to re-kindle my interest in 3D stereo (I've done several 3D films and videos, including an anaglyphic model viewer that I'm including as part of the upcoming edition of the <a href="http:/developer.nvidia.com/" target="side">NVIDIA SDK</a>), thanks to my exposure to <a href="/blog/archives/000379.html" target="side">David Lee's photos</a> and Holmes cards &#151; especially hyperstereo.
 I dug out an old $1.50 lorgnette viewer from under the bed and started going to town.
 No two-camera set up just yet &#151; I'll stick to the "cha-cha" method.

-<i>A side thought on this sidetrack: usually histories cite the Rolleiflex for the 1930's advent of <a href="/blog/archives/000370.html">square format</a> photos &#151; but surely the Holmes-format stereo card, with its paired squares, dates significantly earlier, and to the late 1880's.</i>
+<i>A side thought on this sidetrack: usually histories cite the Rolleiflex for the 1930's advent of <a href="{{ site.baseurl }}{% post_url 2005-03-24-R3 %}">square format</a> photos &#151; but surely the Holmes-format stereo card, with its paired squares, dates significantly earlier, and to the late 1880's.</i>

 I've posted the photo above as a cross-eyed "free view" shot.
 If people think that parallel viewing is preferable, let me know.